 Hannah Kettler believes in the power of public-private coalitions to drive sustainable, social, and economic impact.
 A Ph.D. economist by training, Hannah has spent over 15 years at the Bill and Melinda Gates Foundation designing and executing innovative financing, policy, and partnership vehicles to mobilize corporate investment in global health.
 She is excited to apply these insights and experiences toward the advancement of Washington Farmland Trust’s mission of conserving and stewarding farmland.
 Hannah spends as much time as she can outside – biking to work, hiking, skiing, and running the beautiful trails and mountains that Washington has to offer.

 Gary was born and raised in South Africa.
 After graduating from agricultural school in KwaZulu Natal, he moved to Seattle where he joined Costco Wholesale.
 During his first few years with the company, Gary held various positions in logistics, operations, and merchandising.
-In 1994, he was charged with introducing and managing the newly created in-house Kirkland Signature brand.
+In 1994, he was tasked with introducing and managing the newly created in-house Kirkland Signature brand.
 Four years later, Gary moved to Tokyo to facilitate Costco’s entry into the Japanese market, returning to Seattle to become the VP of Corporate Food and Sundries.
 Gary and his team spent the next decade building value chains and production capacity to support the company’s global expansion and increasing consumer demand for Kirkland Signature products.
-As the company evolved, Gary was promoted to Corporate VP Global Sourcing, tasked to implement and lead the company’s core sustainability initiatives.
-After many humbling and deeply meaningful experiences during his 31 years at Costco, Gary retired in 2017.
-Gary is a founding member of the Master of Supply Chain Management program at the University of Washington’s Foster School of Business.
-Gary sits on the business school advisory board and serves as a guest lecturer.
+In 2011, Gary was promoted to Corporate VP Global Sourcing to lead the company’s sustainability initiatives.
+He retired from Costco in 2017.
+Gary is a founding member and sits on the advisory board of the Master of Supply Chain Management program at the University of Washington’s Foster School of Business.

 Jared has worked as part of the Merchandising and Procurement team at PCC Community Markets for the past 12 years.
 Originally from the east side of the Cascades, Jared has lived in Seattle for more than 20 years and currently resides in West Seattle.
 Working at PCC and meeting some amazing people opened his eyes to finding ways to be an active part of the community he wants to live in, including being a long-time volunteer with the Farmland Trust.
 When he thinks about the most enjoyable ways to spend his time, all of them seem connected to the health of our environment and food system.
 Jared enjoys cooking for his friends and family and spending time on or around water.
 For Jared, farmland preservation is one way to contribute to a much bigger picture.